 - Heavy housework: moving furniture, cleaning walls, drapes

 - Yard work: grass cutting, snow clearing, cleaning out the garage

 Home helpers are trained to give help in the home.
 They have different job names depending on the work they are trained to do.
 Some typical support services include:

-- Homemaking: light housework and help with daily household needs, like vacuuming, dusting, laundry, shopping and cooking.
+- Homemaking: light housework or help with daily household needs, like vacuuming, dusting, laundry, shopping and cooking.

-- House Cleaning: cleaning services include: moving furniture, washing windows and drapes.
+- House Cleaning: cleaning services like moving furniture, washing windows and drapes.

-- Outdoor Maintenance: like grass cutting, snow clearance and cleaning out a garage.
+- Outdoor Maintenance: grass cutting, snow clearance and cleaning out a garage.

 Costs will depend on services needed and whether you qualify for government or other program support or subsidies.
 Agencies may be not-for-profit or for-profit.